-“A good-value, cosy boutique hotel with traditional Asian furnishings and a rooftop restaurant, right in the heart of sultry KL”
+“A good-value, cosy boutique hotel with a terrace restaurant and top-floor spa, right in the heart of sultry KL”

-Breakfast is served in the rooftop Bubu dining room.
-This is a lovely light open space, decorated with fishcage lanterns and large potted plants, which lend a tropical feel.
-There are several set menus to choose from including 2 local-style breakfasts of fried rice and noodles or a healthy vegetable and chicken porridge.
-Western options include eggs, pancakes or omelettes with extras such as bacon or baked beans.
+Breakfast is served on the Anggun Café’s first-floor terrace.
+This is a lovely open space, decorated with fishcage lanterns and wooden wind chimes, which lend a tropical feel.
+There are several set menus to choose from including local-style breakfasts of fried rice and noodles or a roti canai and dhal.
+Western options include eggs, pancakes or omelettes.
 All come with fresh fruit, toast, chilled juice and freshly brewed coffee or tea from the Borneo rainforest.

-The hawker streets are a great way to experience the smells and tastes of Malaysia's multi-cultural cuisine, and this is how local people eat.
-Five minutes' walk from the hotel is the famous Alor Street, which has over 200 different stalls to choose from, and rock-bottom prices.
-For lunches we'd recommend Charn Kee, which has wonderfully spicy curry soups including fragrant Laksas.
+The hawker streets are a great way to experience Malaysia's multi-cultural cuisine.
+Five minutes' walk from the hotel is the famous Jalan Alor Street, which has over 200 different stalls to choose from, and rock-bottom prices.
 Alternatively, there's a selection of restaurants mere steps from the hotel.
-We liked the award-winning Vietnamese Sao Nam, which had some healthy and authentic choices such as rice paper rolls and spicy beef salad.
+We liked the award-winning Vietnamese Sao Nam, which had healthy, authentic dishes such as rice paper rolls and spicy beef salad.

 Children are welcome, and well catered for in this thoughtful hotel.

 Babies (0-1 years), Toddlers (1-4 years), Children (4-12 years)

 Family Suites have a double bed, a single bed and space for 2 rollaway beds.
 Two Classic Rooms can interconnect.
 Each Deluxe and Anggun Suite has space for a rollaway bed.
 All rooms can hold a baby cot